Please note that Tapas no longer supports Internet Explorer.

 I went outside.

-Taking in the cool winter air, my breath formed a little cloud as I exhaled.
-I thought happy days would follow me after my birthday party, however the nailing pain in my fingers drove my mind back to reality.
 The letter was like a curse, bringing with it misfortune.
-I hadn’t slept well, I hadn’t eaten well, and father had gotten angrier and more irritable.
-My mom always hugged me, but it didn’t feel the same, she didn’t smile.
+These days, I hadn’t slept well, I hadn’t eaten well, and father had gotten angrier and more irritable.
+My mom always hugged me at night, but it didn’t feel the same, she didn’t smile as wide.

 “I still can’t believe it…” Karrie’s father said.
 “How long are you going to be gone?”

+Father smacked his hands to clean off the dust.
 “I’m betting on being back here after six or seven days, at the latest we should be back by the start of spring.”

 “Why are you being so clingy?
-I’m getting a little jealous."
-Karrie’s mom said.
+I’m getting a little jealous," Karrie’s mom said.

+“Hey, what are you saying, woman.”
+Her husband shot back.
 “My best friend is leaving for the capital, what if he never returns!
 Of course I should be clingy!”
 He went in front of my father, shielding him from his wife.

 “Argh!
 Get out of the way, why can’t you act like this with me!”

-The two of them had been shocked when my parents said that they would leave for the capital in three days.
-However, they didn’t ask any personal questions, only when we left and when they could expect to see them again.
-They bantered back and forth as the finalizations were finished.
+The two of them had been shocked when my parents said that they would leave for the capital.
+However, they didn’t ask any personal questions, only when we left and when they could expect to see us again.

 “What are you saying?
 You still have your husband.”
 She smiled prettily.
 “And it’s only for a few weeks at most.”